Romeo Lahey: Career

 A keen explorer, Lahey enjoyed roaming the forests with his spare time.
 His father, David Lahey, also one of Tamborine Shire Council's councillors, inspired Lahey to be a conservationist.
 He had exhibited a high degree of conservationism from a young age.
 Recognising the value in preserving the forests, he tirelessly campaigned, which resulted in the establishment of Lamington National Park in July 1915.

 In April 1930, Lahey founded the National Parks Association of Queensland (NPAQ), where he served as president till his death in 1968.
 Lahey, NPAQ secretary Arthur Groom and a few supporters of theirs are credited for founding Queensland Holiday Resorts Limited and establishing Binna Burra Mountain Lodge, located next to Lamington National Park.

 Lahey was appointed Member of the Most Excellent Order of the British Empire in 1960.

 Military service

 In World War I, he enlisted in the army, serving with the 3rd Divisional Engineers, initially attaining the rank of second lieutenant.
 He was promoted to lieutenant in January 1917.
 Lahey served on ship A29 HMAT Suevic.
 During World War II, Lahey served again in the army, ranking as a major.

 Personal life

-In 1919, after returning to Australia, Romeo Watkins Lahey married Sybil Delpratt, the youngest daughter of HJ Delpratt, in St John's Cathedral, Brisbane.
+In 1919, after returning to Australia, Romeo Watkins Lahey married Sybil Delpratt, the youngest daughter of JH Delpratt, in St John's Cathedral, Brisbane.
 They had three children: David, Alison and Ann.